Greenup County, Kentucky: History

-Misdemeanor criminal cases brought in District Court are prosecuted by the County Attorney's office.

 Geography

 According to the United States Census Bureau, the county has a total area of 354 sqmi, of which 344 sqmi is land and 10 sqmi (2.8%) is water.

 Features

 Like most eastern Kentucky counties, Greenup County is predominantly made up of rolling hills and valleys.
 The land in the Ohio River valley is generally flat and mostly populated by industry, commerce and residential development.
 Beyond this the land gives way to a series of hills and valleys that are representative of the foothills of the Appalachian Mountains.
 It is relatively sparsely inhabited by farmers.
 Among these hills, popular fishing spots can be found among the Little Sandy River, Greenbo Lake, and Tygarts Creek.
 Greenup County's land is still predominantly covered by forest with minimal clear cutting of the old forests.

 The soil has long supported a healthy agriculture and livestock industry.
 Traditionally, this has meant a sizeable tobacco base and cattle ranching.
 Since the late 20th century, as traditional agriculture products have been dominated by industrial-scale agri-corporations, growth has been seen in non-traditional products such as American Quarter Horses, ostriches, and marijuana.